mihaiconstantin/parabar/README.md

 The `?Context` class (i.e., and it's subclasses) implements the `?Service` interface, which means that we can use it to execute backend operations.

-Since we are using the `?ProgressDecorator` context, we also need to register a `?Bar` instance with the context.
+Since we are using the `?ProgressTrackingContext` context, we also need to register a `?Bar` instance with the context.
 First, let's obtain a `?Bar` instance from the `?BarFactory`.

 ```r
 # Create a bar factory.